LeNPaul/hungry-minds/_posts/2021-03-04-the-subtle-art-of-not-giving-a-fuck-by-mark-manson-book-summary.md

 > This is the most simple and basic component of life: our struggles determine our successes.
 Our problems birth our happiness, along with slightly better, slightly upgraded problems.

 Suffering is an inherent part of life.
 Happiness comes from solving problems.
-This does not mean that you get rid of problems or that they go away, but rather you move on to new problems.
+This does not mean that you get rid of problems or that they go away, but rather you move on to better problems.
 Don't deny your problems or have a victim mentality.
 Instead, choose the struggle and problems you are willing to stick through - the joy is in the climb itself.

 #### You Are Not Special